-Diana McClure is a writer, photographer and cultural producer based in New York City.
-She has written about photography, contemporary art and culture for the NYTimes.com, The Brooklyn Rail, Art in America, ArtAsiaPacific, Art Basel magazine, Friedman Benda gallery, The International Review of African American Art, Photograph Magazine, STUDIO: The Studio Museum in Harlem magazine, Vibe magazine and the Emilio Sanchez Foundation among others.
-Her photographs have been featured in a variety of places, including The Philadelphia African American Museum, Causey Contemporary Gallery, The Los Angeles Times, NYMAG.com, and the collections of the Smithsonian National Museum of African American History & Culture and The David C. Driskell Center at the University of Maryland.
-Diana also creates work that pairs text and image through collaborative curatorial projects and publications online, in print and in public spaces, one of which was a finalist for a Creative Capital | Warhol Foundation Arts Writers Grant in the blog category.
-Currently, Diana is co-founder and co-editor of a small publishing press, Lazuli Literary Group, and the online/print journal, AZURE: A journal of Literary Thought, a New York Foundation for the Arts sponsored artist project.
-She holds a Master of Arts from The New School for Social Research where she was a recipient of the Diamond Fellowship, and a Bachelor of Arts from Columbia University.
+Diana McClure is a photographer, writer and cultural producer based in New York City.
+Her photographs have been featured in a variety of places, including: The Philadelphia African American Museum, Causey Contemporary Gallery, Edge Zones Miami, The Los Angeles Times, NYMAG.com, and on numerous film & television sets.
+Her work is also in the collections of the Smithsonian National Museum of African American History & Culture and The David C. Driskell Center at the University of Maryland.
+In 2016 she joined the Department of Photography & Imaging at New York University's Tisch School of the Arts as an Adjunct Instructor in critical studies.
+Diana’s writing has been published in the NYTimes.com, The Brooklyn Rail, Art in America, ArtAsiaPacific, Art Basel magazine, Friedman Benda gallery, The International Review of African American Art, Photograph magazine, STUDIO: The Studio Museum in Harlem magazine, School of Visual Arts: Visual Arts Journal and the Emilio Sanchez Foundation among others.
+Diana also creates work that pairs text and image through collaborative curatorial projects, mixed media works and publications, one of which was a finalist for a Creative Capital | Warhol Foundation Arts Writers Grant in the blog category.
+She has organized these projects online, in print and in gallery spaces.
+Currently, Diana is co-founder and co-editor of an experimental publishing press, Lazuli Literary Group, and online/print journal, AZURE: A journal of Literary Thought.